-According to Hummels (2007), this lower-than-expected decline of transport costs is partly explained by trade composition effects (i.e., changes over time in the baskets of imported goods and/or the origin countries).
-Based on US imports over 1974-2004, he finds that total transport costs have decreased in both air and maritime shipment, but less so than "pure" transport costs (i.e., ceteris paribus for given goods, mode, and trade routes) because trade composition effects have partly offset the pure transport costs decrease,
+According to Hummels (2007), this lower-than-expected decline of transport costs is partly explained by trade composition effects (i.e. changes over time in the baskets of imported goods and/or the origin countries).
+Based on US imports over 1974-2004, he finds that total transport costs have decreased in both air and maritime shipment, but less so than "pure" transport costs (i.e. ceteris paribus for given goods, mode, and trade routes) because trade composition effects have partly offset the pure transport costs decrease,